Laura Potts Registered Member MBACP(Accred)

 I have a strong interest in Wellbeing and the impact our lifestyle has on our mood.
 To this end, if you are happy to do so, I spend some time exploring your nutrition, sleep pattern, leisure & interests, relationships and other areas which are proven to impact on our emotional health in a positive and lasting way.
 What's great about this, is it means we can do a lot to help ourselves and often, with just small changes.

 My fee is £45 per session for individuals.
-Fees for groups or organisations will be given on enquiry.

 I offer concessions for trainee counsellors.

 My premises are within Barnstaple Town Centre and convenient for public transport.
 There are numerous car parks in the nearby vicinity.

 I welcome your enquiries and am happy to discuss and clarify any questions you may have.

 Type of session

 I have currently have sessions available on Tuesdays, Wednesdays and Thursdays.